XAWalter/the_eight_puzzle_ai/README.md

 amount of time and memory space to complete such an algorithm.
 AI combats this issue

-by attributing a heuristic to expand nodes that are more likely to ﬁnd a solution.
+by attributing a heuristic to expand nodes that are more likely to find a solution.
 Thus,

 the large amount of information concentrated into meaningful data to dramatically increase

-eﬃciency.
+efficiency.

 ## Heuristic Analysis